pl853/Advanced-Databases-Guide/README.md

 - s2.shield - 1.05 * s2.shields.
 R(s2) is in this case 70.
 W(s2) is in this case 1.05 * 80 = 73.5.
 - Now transaction T2 which has the values (52.5, 73.5) is commited to the database.
 The values that will be commited are s1.energy = 52.5 and s2.shield = 73.5 .
 So in the database s1.energy = 52.5 and s2.shield = 73.5.
 - s2.shields = s2.shields +10.
 R(s2) is in this case 73.5 because thats the value in the database.
 W(s2) is in this case 73.5 + 10  = 83.5.
-- Now transaction T1 which has the values (40, 83.5) is commited to the database again which leaves that database values at s1.energy =40 and s2.shields = 73.5.
+- Now transaction T1 which has the values (40, 83.5) is commited to the database again which leaves that database values at s1.energy = 40 and s2.shields = 73.5.

+The outcome of the two schedules are not equivalent.
+This means that a problem occured during the transactions.</br>
 When working with transactions the following problems can occure:
 -